John Hegley

 John Richard Hegley (born 1 October 1953) is an English performance poet, comedian, radio broadcaster, musician and songwriter.
-He has a reputation for wry and surreal humour, mostly performance-oriented or designed for younger audiences, and often sung or accompanied by music he himself plays; his material incorporates "a mix of anecdotes, jokes, idiosyncratic observations, confessions and surreal narratives".
+He is known for his frequent appearances at literary festivals, and for his wry and surreal humour, mostly performance-orientated or aimed at younger audiences, and often sung or accompanied by music he plays; his material incorporates "a mix of anecdotes, jokes, idiosyncratic observations, confessions and surreal narratives".

 Early life

-Hegley was born in the Newington Green area of Islington (north London, UK) into a Roman Catholic household.
+Hegley was born in the Newington Green area of Islington in London, into a Roman Catholic household.
 He was brought up in Luton and later Bristol, where he attended Rodway School (now Mangotsfield School).
-After school he worked as a bus conductor and civil servant before attending the University of Bradford, where he gained a BSc in European Literature and the History of Ideas and Sociology.
+After school, he worked as a bus conductor and civil servant, before attending the University of Bradford, where he gained a BSc in European Literature and the History of Ideas and Sociology.
 Hegley has French ancestry (his father's name was René) and claims he is descended from the composer Jean-Philippe Rameau.
 His paternal grandmother was a dancer with the Folies Bergère.

 Career

 Hegley began his performing career at London's Comedy Store in 1980, and toured as one half of The Brown Paper Bag Brothers with Otiz Cannelloni.
-He received national exposure when he appeared with his backing band the Popticians on Carrott's Lib in 1983, and recorded two sessions for John Peel in 1983 and 1984.
+He appeared with his backing band the Popticians on Carrott's Lib in 1983, and recorded two sessions for John Peel in 1983 and 1984.